wp-plugins/visitor-maps/readme.txt

 == Changelog ==

-- Fix SVN problem causing old version to install each time
+- Currently there is a SVN problem causing old version to install each time, this is a wordpress.org website problem. sorry for any inconvenience.

 = 1.5.4 =
 - (15 Oct 2010) - Added Japan map.
+- Added Japanese (ja) - Translated by [Chestnut]

 = 1.5.3 =
 - (28 Sep 2010) - Updated a few languages.